Madib036/Lockthreads/README.md

 # Git integration for Visual Studio Code

-**Notice:** This extension is bundled with Visual Studio Code.
+#This extension is bundled with Visual Studio Code.
 It can be disabled but not uninstalled.

 ## Features